 Although it’s a fairly new insurance company, they have lots of positive reviews backing it up.
 I think their multi-trip option is great and very affordable when moving around countries often.
 However, they only cover you up to a duration of 60 days for each trip.
 If you need more than that, their long stay offer is better but it’s a bit more expensive.
 Finally, they don’t cover people over 70.

-I hope that you found this post on the best travel insurances that also cover COVID-19 useful!
+I hope that you found this post on the best travel insurance that also cover COVID-19 useful!
 They have many similarities but also differences however, they are still a big help when travelling.
 Even if you end up not claiming anything, I would thank myself for having bought it!

 Do you have any other travel insurance companies to recommend?
 Have you ever tried the ones listed on here?